cunnie/writings/i_am_become_forever.md

 "Funny you should ask — we were working on a part of his brain that we hadn't yet worked on — it was the limbic system."

----

-"Max, I'm not an anatomist, but if I remember correctly, some consider the term «limbic system» to be somewhat outdated — it's not really a system but a collection of disparate structures."
+"Max, I'm not an anatomist, but if I remember correctly, some consider the term 'limbic system' to be somewhat outdated — it's not really a system but a collection of disparate structures."

 "You're right: the function of, say, the hippocampus, which consolidates